You are here

 Encouraging Girls to Study through Financial Support

-USF helps girls studying in government schools transcend the limits of their socio-economic background and realise their full potential, by providing the financial backing they need to continue studying post class X. Financial support allows our Shalinis to focus on their education and pursue their secondary education and college.
+USF helps girls studying in government schools transcend the limits of their socio-economic background and realize their full potential, by providing the financial backing they need to continue studying after class X. Monetary support allows our Shalinis to focus on their education and pursue their secondary school and college.

 Holistic Development of Shalinis through Workshops